jaeyk/comp_thinking_social_science/docs/01_intro.md

 #### What Is Bash?

+The following materials on UNIX and Shell are adapted from [the software carpentry](https://bids.github.io/2015-06-04-berkeley/shell/00-intro.html.

 ##### Unix

 UNIX is an operating system which was first developed by AT & T employees at Bell Labs (1969-1971).
 Bell Labs canceled the project (MULTICS) but was continued by the employees worked in a smaller scale.
 The new project was named UNICS (Uniplexed Information and Computation System) and then renamed UNIX.
 Due to [the anti-trust issue](https://en.wikipedia.org/wiki/Breakup_of_the_Bell_System), AT & T gave away UNIX in 1975.
 Berkeley is one of the main places where UNIX was developed.
 [The Berkeley Software Distribution](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution), one of the branches of UNIX, came out it 1977.